ibm-cloud-docs/Registry/ts_add_namespace.md

     - Your namespace must contain lowercase letters, numbers, hyphens (-), and underscores (_) only.
 - **Scenario B.** Choose a different value for your namespace.
 - **Scenario C.** If you're re-creating a namespace that was deleted, and it contained many images, try again later.
+- **Scenario D.** - Ensure that you have the Manager role in the {{site.data.keyword.registryshort_notm}} service at the account level for adding, assigning, and removing namespaces.
+See [Why aren't I authorized to access a specified resource in {{site.data.keyword.registryshort}}?](/docs/Registry?topic=Registry-troubleshoot-namespace-auth) for assistance.

+For more information about namespaces, see [Planning namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan).